sikker/diceroll/README.md

 ----------------------
 These are features that may or may not make it into the code in the foreseeable future:
  - Exploding dice (dice that reach a certain threshold are re-rolled for additional value)
- - Ones subtract (in certain RPG systems any 1s rolled reduce the conclusion number)
  - Multiple types of dice in the same roll (support for rolling "1d10 + 1d8")
  - Static modifiers (support for rolling "1d6 +2")